Our research is making a difference

-Since 1963 we have invested over €22 million from voluntary donations into hundreds of innovative research projects.
+Since 2010, the Irish Cancer Society has invested over €20 million into hundreds of innovative research projects.
 These projects have contributed enormously to our understanding of cancer, how it develops and how to treat different forms of cancer.

 Research into preventing, diagnosing and treating cancer is a must to help fight this disease.Research also helps identify the causes of cancer and is pointing the way to improved methods of diagnosis and treatment.